 As with dining out, other services such as taxis and hairdressers build tips into the price.

-The legal drinking age in Italy is 18, but it’s illegal for anyone to be in a state of intoxication.
+The legal drinking age in Italy is 18, but it is illegal for anyone to be in a state of intoxication.
 Moreover, drunkenness is viewed poorly.
-While wine is enjoyed with meals, it is meant to accent the taste of the food, and people limit themselves to one or two glasses.
+While wine is enjoyed with meals, especially in the evening, it is meant to accent the taste of the food, and people mostly limit themselves to one or two glasses.

 Store hours and shopping customs